 You will need to review your current venting requirements (inbreathing and out-breathing due to liquid transfers and thermal effects) including emergency venting resulting from fire exposure.
-You will need to review the last relief study conducted on the facility and determine the effects of the addition of meters required under this regulation on the relief/vent systems and whether any of the aforementioned exceptions apply.
-You should submit the proposed changes of the current relief/vent system to the appropriate district office for approval along with justification for any exception pursuant to 30 CFR 250.142.
+You will also need to review the last relief study conducted on the facility and determine the effects of the addition of meters required under this regulation on the relief/vent systems and whether any of the aforementioned exceptions apply.
+You should submit any proposed changes of the current relief/vent system to the appropriate district office for approval along with justification for any exception pursuant to 30 CFR 250.142.
 These changes will require certification that the design was approved by a registered professional engineer pursuant to 30 CFR 250.802(e)(5).

-As required under 30 CFR 250.1163(a)(2), facilities with fuel-gas headers or fuel scrubbers that distribute fuel to systems such as blanket gas, purging gas, pneumatic pumps, instrumentation bleeds, sparging gas, etc., will require measurement devices installed in order to measure the vented gas from these systems if not currently metered by some other means that is approved under our regulations.
-If the fuel-gas system feeds combustible engines, the vented gas from the systems mentioned above can be determined by subtracting the calculated fuel consumption volumes from the total fuel-gas system metered volume.
+As required under 30 CFR 250.1163(a)(2), facilities with fuel-gas headers or fuel scrubbers that distribute fuel to systems such as blanket gas, purging gas, pneumatic pumps, instrumentation bleeds, sparging gas, etc., will require measurement devices installed in order to measure the vented gas from these systems if not currently metered by some other means.
+If the fuel-gas system feeds combustion engines, the vented gas from the systems mentioned above can be determined by subtracting the calculated fuel consumption volumes from the total fuel-gas system metered volume.
+Where the fuel gas system feeds components that return gas to a vent header for subsequent measurement, the potential for redundant reporting exists since a portion of the metered vent gas could also be inadvertently reported as fuel gas.
+To prevent redundant reporting in such cases, you must develop and utilize an allocation procedure which provides for the quantification of that portion of the metered vent volume that originates from the fuel gas system and thus facilitates the exclusion of this volume from the reported fuel gas quantities.